suerion/AutomatedWorkcarts/README.md

 2. Make sure `EnableMapTriggers` is set to `true` in the plugin configuration.
 This option is enabled by default if installing the plugin from scratch.
 3. Grant yourself the `automatedworkcarts.managetriggers` permission.
 4. Find a workcart spawn location where you would like workcarts to automatically receive conductors.
-5. Aim at the track and run the command `aw.addtrigger Start Fwd Hi`.
+5. Aim at the track and run the command `aw.addtrigger Conductor Fwd Hi`.
 Any workcart that spawns on this trigger will automatically receive a conductor, and start driving forward at max speed.
 6. Find a portion of track where you want automated workarts to stop briefly.
-7. Aim at the track and run the command `aw.addtrigger Brake Zero 30`.
-Any workcart that passes through this trigger will brake until stopping, wait for 30 seconds, then start moving at `DepartureSpeed` in the plugin configuration.
+7. Aim at the track and run the command `aw.addtrigger Brake Zero 15`.
+Any workcart that passes through this trigger will brake until stopping, wait for 15 seconds, then start moving at `DepartureSpeed` in the plugin configuration.
 8. Keep adding/editing triggers and spawning workcarts to refine the routes.

 ## Permission